-A pre-design conference is mandatory prior to layout submission with the developer, his engineer, and the Planning and Engineering Departments in order to ascertain existence of any plans, policies or projects which would affect the design of the subdivision.
-There will also be discussion regarding the timing and completion certifications.9
+A pre-design conference is mandatory prior to layout submission with the developer, his engineer, and the Planning and Engineering Departments in order to ascertain the existence of any plans, policies or projects which would affect the design of the subdivision.
+There will also be discussion regarding the timing and completion of the public improvements, planning deadlines, and required engineering certifications.